wkhere/stackless/Doc/library/re.rst

 Both patterns and strings to be searched can be Unicode strings as well as 8-bit strings.
-However, Unicode strings and 8-bit strings cannot be mixed: that is, you cannot match an Unicode string with a byte pattern or vice-versa; similarly, when asking for a substition, the replacement string must be of the same type as both the pattern and the search string.
+However, Unicode strings and 8-bit strings cannot be mixed: that is, you cannot match an Unicode string with a byte pattern or vice-versa; similarly, when asking for a substitution, the replacement string must be of the same type as both the pattern and the search string.

 Regular expressions use the backslash character (``'\'``) to indicate